FourierFlows/GeophysicalFlows.jl/docs/src/contributing.md

 * Login to your GitHub account and make a fork of the [GeophysicalFlows.jl repository](https://github.com/FourierFlows/GeophysicalFlows.jl) by clicking the "Fork" button.
-* Clone your fork of the Oceananigans repository (in terminal on Mac/Linux or git shell/ GUI on Windows) in the location you'd like to keep it.
+* Clone your fork of the GeophysicalFlows.jl repository (in terminal on Mac/Linux or git shell/ GUI on Windows) in the location you'd like to keep it.
   ```
   git clone https://github.com/your-user-name/GeophysicalFlows.jl.git